 The plan enlarged its areas of focus to include justice ministry.
-In the current quadrennium, it provided support for changes in immigration policy, recognizing the needs of the immigrant community and their struggles.
+During this period, it provided support for changes in immigration policy, recognizing the needs of the immigrant community and their struggles.
+It also launched a Task Force for Racial Justice to work on racial discriminations in and around the church.
 The plan was also active in efforts for peace and reunification of the Korean peninsula.
 It supported and helped to organize an international peace conference for the Korean peninsula hosted by the General Board of Global Ministries.